JesseVelden/pgtyped/docs-new/docs/sql-file-intro.md

 }

 /**
- * Query generated from SQL:
+ * SQLQuery generated from SQL:
  * SELECT * FROM books WHERE id = :commentId
  */
 export const findBookById = new PreparedQuery<